interskyintegrations/Blog/01_AZContainerAppsBoomi/README.md

 4. **Boomi Installer Token & Container Version**
    - A valid **Boomi Installer Token** that must be refreshed regularly.
    - The **Boomi Container Version**, e.g., `atom:release`, `molecule:release`, etc.
+5. **Boomi Environment ID**
+   - A valid boomi environment ID guid is needed to connect the atom/molceule to a Boomi environment.

 ---

 ## File Structure

-Within your GitHub repository, you’ll have two files:
+Within this GitHub repository, we have two files:

 1. **`main.bicep`**
 2. **`main.parameters.json`**

-These files define the entire deployment. **You can find them in your repository and reference them directly from there.**
+These files define the entire deployment.

 ---